d-val/cognitive_battery_benchmark/experiments/model_development/utils/models/Video_Swin_Transformer/docs/tutorials/2_finetune.md

 There are two steps to finetune a model on a new dataset.

 1. Add support for the new dataset.
-See [Tutorial 2: Adding New Dataset](3_new_dataset.md).
+See [Tutorial 3: Adding New Dataset](3_new_dataset.md).
 1. Modify the configs.
 This will be discussed in this tutorial.

-For example, if the user want to finetune models pre-trained on Kinetics-400 Dataset to another dataset, say UCF101, then four parts in the config (see [here](1_config.md)) needs attention.
+For example, if the users want to finetune models pre-trained on Kinetics-400 Dataset to another dataset, say UCF101, then four parts in the config (see [here](1_config.md)) needs attention.

 ## Modify Head